International Scientific Advisory Panel See Press Release

 CBE, DSc, FRS – ISAP Chair

 Having received his BSc Honours chemistry in 1967 and PhD, in organic chemistry synthesis in 1971 from the University of Surrey, John completed his training in organic chemistry with a postdoctoral fellowship at the University of Manchester (then UMIST) 1970/1972.
-He joined the Brewing Industry Research Institute in 1972.
-In 1976, he joined the Insecticides and Fungicides Department (later the Department of Biological Chemistry) and was appointed Head of Department in 1984 and, concurrently in 2007, Scientific Director of the Rothamsted Centre for Sustainable Pest and Disease Management.
+He joined the Brewing Industry Research Institute in 1972 studying the chemistry of malt and hops for new brewing processes.
+In 1976 he joined the Insecticides and Fungicides Department (later the Department of Biological Chemistry) and was appointed Head of Department in 1984 and, concurrently in 2007, Scientific Director of the Rothamsted Centre for Sustainable Pest and Disease Management.
 In 2010, he relinquished these positions on being awarded the first Michael Elliott Distinguished Research Fellowship at Rothamsted.
-As well as fulfilling this prestigious new role, he continues to contribute to the Chemical Ecology group and is still very much involved with research activities in the UK and around the world.
-He has over 515 publications and patents.
+In November 2017, he took up a new position as Chair of Biological Chemistry in the School of Chemistry at the University of Cardiff.
+As well as fulfilling this prestigious new role, he leads a new laboratory at Cardiff contributing to the subject of chemical ecology and wider interests in biological chemistry in the UK and around the world.
+He has over 540 publications and patents.

-John’s contributions to the field of chemical ecology have been acknowledged with the 1995 Rank Prize for Nutrition and Crop Husbandry, election to Fellowship of the Royal Society in 1996, Member of the Deutsche Akademie der Naturforscher Leopoldina, 2001, International Society of Chemical Ecology Medal 2002, appointment to CBE for services to Biological Chemistry in 2004, and the Wolf Foundation Prize in Agriculture in 2008, among many other international measures of esteem.
+John’s contributions to the field of chemical ecology have been acknowledged with the 1995 Rank Prize for Nutrition and Crop Husbandry, election to Fellowship of the Royal Society in 1996, Member of the Deutsche Akademie der Naturforscher Leopoldina, 2001, International Society of Chemical Ecology Medal 2002, appointment to CBE for Services to Biological Chemistry in 2004, and the Wolf Foundation Prize in Agriculture in 2008, among many other international measures of esteem.
 He also presented, in 2008, the Royal Society’s premier lecture in the biological sciences, The Croonian Prize Lecture, and the Cornell University Lecture in 2009.
-He was awarded the International Congress of Entomology Certificate of Distinction, presented at the XXIV International Congress of Entomology in Daegu, Korea.
-In June 2014 he became President of the Royal Entomological Society and in April 2014 he was elected Foreign Associate of the National Academy of Sciences (US).
+He was awarded the International Congress of Entomology Certificate of Distinction, presented at the XXIV International Congress of Entomology.
+In June 2014 he became President of the Royal Entomological Society.
+In April 2014 he was elected Foreign Associate of the National Academy of Sciences (US).
+In 2017 he presented Sterling B Hendricks Memorial Lecture of the American Chemical Society.

 Julia Bailey-Serres is Professor of Genetics in the Department of Botany and Plant Sciences and Director of the Center for Plant Cell Biology at the University of California, Riverside.
 She is also Professor of Rice Physiology at Utrecht University, The Netherlands.
 Her honors include member of the US National Academy of Sciences, fellow of the American Association for the Advancement of Sciences, fellow of the American Society of Plant Biologists and recipient of the USDA National Research Initiatives Discovery Award.
 Dr. Bailey-Serres is recognized for the in-depth dissection of the function of SUBMERGENCE 1A gene, responsible for survival of rice plants under prolonged submergence as evidenced by its successful use in breeding programs that has led to stabilizing rice grain yield in flood-prone regions of Asia.